yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 ## The Missing Step

-The most important step for setting up resource management in your project.
+The most important step for setting up resource management in your project would be to give us access to your training machines.
 For that you will basically need to install missinglink on your existing machines, or give us limited access to your cloud hosting account so we can spin up machines for you.
 As mentioned above, we will not do this step in this tutorial.

 ## Let's emulate

-Now for some magic; We'll need to run a command for laucning the local server using the MissingLink CLI.
+Now for some magic; We'll need to run a command for launching the local server using the MissingLink CLI.
 Let's run the following in our terminal:

 ```bash